Librum-Reader/Librum/README.md

 # Getting started

-Instructions to get Librum up and running on your environment.
+Instructions to get Librum up and running in your environment.

 <br>